mattmysell/object_detection_demo/README.md

 ## Running Locally

-- Install docker and docker-compose on your PC
+- Install docker desktop on your PC
   - This was written with [Docker Desktop 4.25.1](https://www.docker.com/products/docker-desktop/)
 - Open a terminal at the base of this project and run the following: